PnS2019/pns2019.github.com/index.md

 + Week 5 (March 28th): Project Briefing

-+ Week 6 (April 11th): Assign project based on the team's decision.
++ Week 6 (April 4th): Assign project based on the team's decision.
 Assign team name based on the team's decision.
 Setup project, first group discussion on the plan to complete the project.

-+ Week 7-9 (April 18th - May 2rd): Collecting data, writing utility functions, first prototype by end of the 9th week
++ Week 7-9 (April 11th - May 2rd): Collecting data, writing utility functions, first prototype by end of the 9th week. __No class on April 25th__

 + Week 10-11 (May 9th, May 16th): Refine the model and implementation so that the system can run as fast as possible